Joint attention: Relationship to socio-emotional development

 Joint attention and the ability to attend to an aspect of one's environment are fundamental to normal relationships that rely on the sharing of experience and knowledge.
 Infants are highly motivated to share experience.
 An infant's motivation to engage in joint attention is strong enough that infants voluntarily turn away from interesting sights to engage in joint attention with others.

 As described in attachment theory, infants need to develop a relationship with a primary caregiver to achieve normal social and emotional development.
 A key part of the ability to develop this relationship may be joint attention.
 In addition to language development, joint attention serves the function of preparing infants for more complex social structures involved in adult conversation.
 Children's skills in initiating and responding to joint attention predict their social competence at 30 months of age.
 Anticipatory smiling (a low level form of joint attention involving smiling at an object then turning the smile to one's communicative partner) at 9 months positively predicts parent-rated social competence scores at 30 months in infants.
 Early joint attention abilities account for differences in social and emotional abilities in later life.

-Recent work has demonstrated that certain interventions can have a positive impact on the level of joint-attention in which young children re engaging.
-Children with ASD were enrolled in a behavioral intervention programs that involved coordinated group play; researchers found that after several instances of the intervention, many of their clients were consistently engaging in more joint attention.
+Recent work has demonstrated that certain interventions can have a positive impact on the level of joint-attention in which young children are engaging.
+Children with ASD were enrolled in a behavioral intervention program that involved coordinated group play; researchers found that after several instances of the intervention, many of their clients were consistently engaging in more joint attention.